yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Mom:
 * Where should we go?
 * ---
+* Catherine:
+* I wanna go to Disneyland and ride on every existing ride there.
 * Dad:
 * Well, when my Dad first came to Canada he visited Nova Scotia.
 Wouldn't it be nice to see the east coast?!
 * ---
 * Mom:
 * That sounds like a great idea.
+* ---
+* Catherine:
+* No, thats too boring nobody wants to go there.
+Only old people like it.
+For instace: YOU!
 * ---
 * Edwin:
 * East coast is boring.
 Nothing to see except water!
 I hate road trips.